Lincoln High School (San Diego, California)

 Abraham Lincoln High School (also known as Lincoln High Educational Complex, Lincoln High School, or simply Lincoln), is an urban public high school in San Diego, California, United States.
-It is part of the San Diego Unified School District.
-It serves approximately 2100-2700 students in grades 9–12 in the K-12 education system.
+It is part of San Diego Unified School District.
+It serves approximately 2100-2700 students in grades 9–12 in the K–12 education system.
 It is located in the Lincoln Park neighborhood of Southeast San Diego, part of the Encanto neighborhoods.
 It was named after President Abraham Lincoln.

 Opened in 1949 and originally serving middle school students, Lincoln was converted into a high school in 1955.
 The original buildings were demolished and rebuilt during 2003–2007.

-The school has produced several nationally recognized popular sports figures.

-Lincoln High School is currently divided into four small academies.
-The centers' themes were the result of a 2005 parent survey.